pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/RDS.md

 - transactions logs are backed up by rds every 5 mins
 - restory any point in time (5 mins ago)
 - 1 to 35 days of retention
+- The default backup retention period is 7 days if you create the DB instance using the console, 1 day if API
+-
 - if multi az backups span multi region

 ### Manual Snapshot